voidnothings/rizzo/README.md

 We use the Sass format which means:

-* 2 spaces (or a soft tab) are used for indentation
+* 2 spaces are used for indentation
 * Curly braces are omitted
 * Use + instead of @include